wvanderwey/ROP/How-to-install-ROP?.md

 mv rop-* rop
 ```

 No installation is required.
-The ROP comes with no pre-requirements except Python.
-Python is required to be installed on the cluster you are planning to perform the analysis.
+The ROP comes with no pre-requirements except Python 2.7.
+Python 2.7 is required to be installed on the cluster you are planning to perform the analysis.
 ROP is distributed with several open source components that were developed by other groups (see section Third Party software from [here](https://sergheimangul.wordpress.com//rop/)).

 ROP requires the prepared reference databases for human and microbial sequences, which can be download as shown bellow.